psychemedia/storytelling-notes/twa-sisters-binnorie.md

 By the bonny mill-dams o' Binnorie,
 " And yonder stands my brother Hugh,
 Binnorie, O Binnorie ;
-And by him , my William, false and true ;
+And by him, my William, false and true ;
-By the bonny mill-damso ’ Binnorie."
+By the bonny mill-dams o’ Binnorie."

 Then they all wondered, and the harper told them how he had seen the princess lying drowned on the bank near the bonny mill-dams o' Binnorie, and how he had after wards made this harp out of her hair and breast-bone.